 If you are unable to get the workflow_id

-psql -U postgres -h localhost -d operationsmanager -c "select workflow_id, operation_type, transaction_status from passwordmanager.password_operations where transaction_status!='SUCCEEDED' or transaction_status!='USER_CANCELLED
+psql -U postgres -h localhost -d operationsmanager -c "select workflow_id, operation_type, transaction_status from passwordmanager.password_operations where transaction_status!='SUCCEEDED' or transaction_status!='USER_CANCELLED';"

 Note:

-To update the status to "USER_CANCELLED
+To update the status to "USER_CANCELLED" without workflow_id.

-Warning: This will edit ALL password transaction operations that are not in a SUCCEEDED
+Warning: This will edit ALL password transaction operations that are not in a SUCCEEDED or USER_CANCELLED state.
+Please proceed with caution.

 psql -U postgres -h localhost -d operationsmanager -c "update passwordmanager.password_operations set transaction_status='USER_CANCELLED' where transaction_status !='SUCCEEDED' AND transaction_status !='USER_CANCELLED';"